-See the section Rollforward Recovery Logging for further details.
+See the section Rollforward Recovery Logging above for more details.

 fs /d dbase.ref /backup c:\backdir

 adds an entry to the database reference file called dbase.ref which specifies the backup directory as c:\backdir.
-A full path can be specified for the backup directory, otherwise paths which are not fully qualified are taken to be relative to the current directory of the Fileshare Server.
+A full path can be specified for the backup directory, otherwise paths which are not fully qualified will be taken to be relative to the current directory of the Fileshare Server.

-Setting a backup directory in this way causes the Fileshare Server to copy all the data files specified in the database reference file to the directory c:\backdir on startup.
-The Fileshare Server also deletes any recovery log file(s) that it finds since this data is obsolete once the database files have been backed up.
+Setting a backup directory in this way causes the Fileshare Server to copy all the data files specified in the database reference file to the directory c:\backdir on start-up.
+The Fileshare Server will also delete any recovery log file(s) that it finds since this data is obsolete once the database files have been backed up.

-While the Fileshare Server is active, all updates to files which have logging switched on for them are recorded in the log file as normal.
-The next time the Fileshare Server is restarted, it backs up the database files again and discards any log file(s).
-However, if it detects that the previous Fileshare Server session did not shut down successfully and a valid terminating record had not been written to the log file (for example, as a result of a system crash), then Fileshare automatically triggers the Rollforward Recovery Utility.
-This automatically restores the previous backup of the database files and recovers all updates to them as recorded in the log file(s).
-If the recovery completes succesfully, the Fileshare Server starts up as normal.
+While the Fileshare Server is active, all updates to files which have logging switched on for them will be recorded in the log file as normal.
+The next time the Fileshare Server is restarted, it will again backup the database files and discard any log file(s).
+However, if it detects that the previous Fileshare Server session did not shut down successfully and a valid terminating record had not been written to the log file (for example due to a system crash), then Fileshare will automatically trigger the Rollforward Recovery Utility.
+This will automatically restore the previous backup of the database files and recover all updates to them as recorded in the log file(s).
+If the recovery completes succesfully, the Fileshare Server will then start up as normal.

-It is still possible to run the Rollforward Recovery Utility manually before starting up the Fileshare Server when a backup directory is specified in the database reference file.
-The Rollforward Recovery Utility automatically restores the previous backup before initiating the recovery.
+It is still possible, when a backup directory is specified in the database reference file, to run the Rollforward Recovery Utility manually, before starting up the Fileshare Server.
+The Rollforward Recovery Utility will automatically restore the previous backup before initiating the recovery.

 If you need to back up your Fileshare files, for example as part of a system-wide backup overnight, you can use a Fileshare Manager API function to request Fileshare to shut down, back up all the database files and then restart with a fresh log file.
-Having done this, we recommend that you then make a permanent hard copy of the Fileshare backup directory.
+Having done this, it is recommended that you then make a permanent hard copy of the Fileshare backup directory.
 See the section Fileshare Manager in the chapter Advanced Operation for more information.

 fs /d dbase.ref /l logfile fs /d dbase.ref /backup c:\backdir fs /d dbase.ref /f c:\accounts\customer.dat fs /d dbase.ref /f c:\finance\history.dat

-On startup, the Fileshare Server automatically backs up these data files in the directory c:\backdir.
-If the log file is backed-up while the Fileshare Server is active, backup files are also placed in this directory.
-If the Rollforward Recovery Utility is invoked, the backup files in c:\backdir are restored to their original directorys and any updates recorded in the log file(s) are re-applied.
+On start-up, the Fileshare Server will automatically back up these data files in the directory c:\backdir.
+If the log file is backed up while the Fileshare Server is active, backup files will also be placed in this directory.
+If the Rollforward Recovery Utility is invoked, the backup files in c:\backdir will be restored to their original directories and any updates recorded in the log file(s) will be re-applied.

 The database reference file contains information that the Fileshare Server uses to determine which Fileshare features you want to use on which files.
 This section explains how to create and update a database reference file in order to make use of the features described earlier in this chapter.